alonswartz/notesium/README.md

 Even though links are short, for an improved reading experience in Vim consider enabling `conceallevel` (see [Related Vim settings](#related-vim-settings)).

+## Versioning

+Versions are specified using git tags, based on [semantic versioning](https://semver.org), and use the format **MAJOR.MINOR.PATCH**.
+While the MAJOR version is 0, MINOR version bumps are considered MAJOR bumps per the semver spec.

 ## Regression tests